-For contracts with an estimated value equal to or above the OJEU thresholds there is a requirement to observe a Standstill Period.
-For contracts worth less than the OJEU Threshold, procurement officers may choose to observe a voluntary standstill period, but they can go ahead and award the contract without a Standstill Period.
+For contracts with an estimated value equal to or above the higher value regulated procurement thresholds there is a requirement to observe a Standstill Period.
+For contracts worth less than the threshold, procurement officers may choose to observe a voluntary standstill period, but they can go ahead and award the contract without a Standstill Period.

 The purpose of the Standstill Period is to give unsuccessful bidders some time to: